 There is some great advice for graduate students online, including an article published in Science, advice by John Thompson, and a back-and-forth between Stephen Stearns and Raymond Huey.
 I would encourage you to read each, as they all have different perspectives, and represent variation in advising styles.
-To get the right perspective on the back-and-forth between Stearns and Huey, I would suggest first reading Huey’s reply, then the Stearns postscript, and finally the Stearn’s advice.
+To get the right perspective on the back-and-forth between Stearns and Huey, I would suggest first reading Huey’s reply, then Stearns’ advice, starting with the Stearns’ “Postscript” section that provides context.
 Its important to understand the different approaches to advising and identify the type of advisor you are looking for.
 I would encourage you to contact current and/or former students of mine to get an idea of my personality.
 Advisors get information about students’ personalities through reference letters, why shouldn’t you do the same?

 If you are interested in joining the Northfield lab and attending graduate school at WSU, you can email me at firstname.lastname@example.org, and find information about the WSU Entomology graduate programs at the WSU website.
 However, first I suggest you read about my expectations and advice for students, as well as about my advising style below.
 This will help give you an idea of whether my style would be a good fit for you.
 I have given each sub-section a title of a song, because…well, why not?